Nearly three years after gunman affiliated with al-Qaedaleft him for dead on a Baghdad street, Iraqi

 "I want to meet an American girl and get married."

 Robert Mahoney is CPJ’s deputy director.
-He has worked as a reporter, editor, and bureau chief for Reuters throughout the world.
-Mahoney has led CPJ missions to global hot spots from Iraq to Sri Lanka.
+He writes and speaks on press freedom, and has led CPJ missions to global hot spots from Iraq to Sri Lanka.
+He worked as a reporter, bureau chief and editor for Reuters around the world.
 Follow him on Twitter @RobertMMahoney.

 Receive news about press freedom directly in your inbox.